grimme-lab/qc2-teaching/doc/prog-fortran.rst

 .. admonition:: Exercise 8

    1. Expand the above program to work on a 3 by 3 matrix
-   2. The ``sum`` and ``product`` can also work on only one of the two dimensions, try to use them only for the rows or columns of the matrix
+   2. The ``sum`` and ``product`` can also work on only one of the two dimensions.
+      Try to use them only for the rows or columns of the matrix.

 Usually, we do not know the size of the array in advance, to deal with this issue we have to make the array ``allocatable`` and explicitly request